Skip to contentSkip to footer

-Is the Southbank Centre's New Art Therapy Programme Boosting Mental Health in London? - arts and culture highlights from London, England
+The Southbank Centre's New Art Therapy Programme Boosting - positive culture news from London, England

-Is the Southbank Centre's New Art Therapy Programme Boosting Mental Health in London?
+The Southbank Centre's New Art Therapy Programme Boosting

 In a city as vibrant and bustling as London, it's easy to underestimate the importance of mental health.
 However, the Southbank Centre, one of the capital's most iconic cultural landmarks, has recently launched an innovative Art Therapy Programme that is proving to be a game-changer in the mental health landscape of London.